 Short-term interest rates: The cyclical nature of our balance sheet and our focus on liquidity cause our primary revenue source, net interest income, to be highly correlated to short-term interest rates.
 We strive to maintain high liquidity and low loan-to-deposit ratios.
 Higher rates generally increase our net interest income because of our high levels of liquid interest-earning assets and low levels of interest-bearing deposits and loans.
 Conversely, if short-term interest rates fall, our net interest income would likely decrease due to our high levels of cash.
-The Federal Reserve has indicated that it may begin reducing its target federal funds rate in 2024, and to the extent short-term rates decline, our net interest income would be adversely affected.
+The Federal Reserve began reducing its target federal funds rate in September 2024, and as short-term rates decline, our net interest income will be adversely affected.
 This relationship between our revenue and the yield curve may differ from that of banks that have lower levels of cash and liquidity and higher loan-to-deposit ratios.